*Not all faculty members will be at all programs. Faculty list is subject to change.

 Toronto, Ontario, Canada

 She has won the "Silver Shovel", given by the graduating medical class of the University of Toronto to the best lecturer in the undergraduate years.
 She has also won the University of Toronto Faculty of Medicine Postgraduate Teaching Award, given to the best teacher in the postgraduate program.
-She was chosen as the 12th Robert Collins Visiting Lecturer in Dialysis at the University of Colorado in Denver.
 In 2013 she was the recipient of both the Donald Seldin Award for excellence in nephrology at the National Kidney Foundation (US) and the award for teaching excellence from the Canadian Society of Nephrology.
 She was the 2015 Recipient of the Lifetime Achievement Award at the Annual Dialysis Conference in New Orleans, and received the International Distinguished Medal at the Spring Clinical Meetings of the National Kidney Foundation in 2016.
+In 2018 she was the recipient of the Gabor Zellerman Award for Research and Excellence in Peritoneal Dialysis.
 She is on the editorial board of Peritoneal Dialysis International, the Clinical Journal of the American Society of Nephrology, and is an Associate Editor of the Journal of the American Society of Nephrology.
-Dr. Bargman is co-author of the chapter "Chronic Kidney Disease" in the 17th, 18th, 19th and forthcoming 20th editions of Harrison's Principles of Internal Medicine.
-In 2018 she was the recipient of the Gabor Zellerman Award for Research and Excellence in Peritoneal Dialysis.
+Dr. Bargman is co-author of the chapter "Chronic Kidney Disease" in the 17th, 18th, 19th, 20th and upcoming 21st editions of Harrison's Principles of Internal Medicine.

 Scott D. Bieber, DO

-Scott Bieber DO is on faculty at the University of Washington where he is also the director of the advanced dialysis fellowship and runs the dialysis curriculum for the general nephrology fellowship.
-He attended medical school at Western University of Health Sciences in Pomona, CA and completed internal medicine residency and chief residency at Los Angeles County General Hospital, University of Southern California.
+Scott Bieber, DO attended medical school at Western University of Health Sciences in Pomona, CA and completed internal medicine residency and chief residency at Los Angeles County General Hospital, University of Southern California.
 After completing residency he went on to nephrology fellowship in the clinician educator track at the University of Washington.
-He completed a additional year of advanced dialysis fellowship at the University of Washington - Northwest Kidney Centers.
-He currently serves as medical director of the Northwest Kidney Centers Scribner Kidney Center.
+He completed an additional year of advanced dialysis fellowship at the University of Washington - Northwest Kidney Centers and spent ten years as clinical faculty at Harborview Medical Center in Seattle.
+He currently practices clinical nephrology at Kootenai Health in northern Idaho.
 His clinical interests include home dialysis therapies and improvement and innovation of dialysis technology.
 Dr. Bieber frequently lectures on topics related to peritoneal dialysis, home hemodialysis, water treatment and the technical aspects of dialytic care.

 Joel D. Glickman, MD